Greiss, Islanders blank Devils 3-0

 Mayfield's empty-netter ended the scoring.

+"I really liked our second and I really liked our third," New York coach Barry Trotz said.
+"I really like our mindset."

-NOTES: Following New York's optional skate, coach Barry Trotz said LW Matt Martin would miss the game with an upper-body injury.
+NOTES: Following New York's optional skate, Trotz said LW Matt Martin would miss the game with an upper-body injury.
 Martin was replaced in the lineup by Ross Johnston. ...
 The Islanders sent reserve goaltender Christopher Gibson to Bridgeport of the American Hockey League. ...
 New Jersey put RW Stefan Noesen on injured reserve with an upper-body injury and activated RW Drew Stafford from IR. ...
 Devils LW Brett Seney made his NHL debut.
 The 157th pick in the 2015 draft was called up from the minors on Friday. ...
-New York D Johnny Boychuk played in his 600th NHL game. ...
-The Islanders brought back former players as part of the team's alumni weekend.
-Among the honorees were Bobby Nystrom, current Devils radio broadcaster Glenn 'Chico' Resch, Pierre Turgeon, Bryan Berard, Bryan Trottier, Kenny Jonsson, Alexei Yashin and Clark Gillies, and current Islanders TV color analyst Butch Goring.
+New York D Johnny Boychuk played in his 600th NHL game.

 UP NEXT